-Several state-listed species also occur within the geographical range, however based on the previously disturbed nature of the project area, no habitat is present for these species
+Several state-listed species also occur within the geographical range, however based on the disturbed nature of the project area, no habitat is present for these species.

 The work would occur within existing ROW where the footprint of the proposed work has already been disturbed and is maintained.
-Because these areas are within ROW that has been previously impacted (pipeline laid in the ground in close proximity to the location where new pipes would be laid and subsequently paved), the immediate project area has very limited biological resources present.
-Therefore, in accordance with Section 7 of the Endangered Species Act (ESA), PHMSA's assessment is that the project would have no effect to the peppered chub, piping plover, rufa red knot.
-Under Section 7(a)(4) of the ESA, federal agencies must confer with the USFWS if their action would jeopardize the continued existence of a proposed species; therefore, PHMSA's assessment is that the project is unlikely to jeopardize the continued existence of the Alligator snapping turtle or monarch butterfly.
+Because these areas are within ROW that have been previously impacted (pipeline laid in the ground in close proximity to the location where new pipes would be laid and subsequently paved), the immediate project area has very limited biological resources present.
+By avoiding direct impacts to aquatic resources and implementing best management practices during construction, PHMSA does not anticipate any adverse impacts to water resources or freshwater mussels.
+Therefore, in accordance with Section 7 of the Endangered Species Act (ESA) PHMSA's assessment is that the project would have no effect to the Neuse River waterdog, Carolina madtom, Atlantic pigtoe, Tar River spinymussel, yellow lance, Michaux's sumac and dwarf wedgemussel.
+Under Section 7(a)(4) of the ESA, federal agencies must confer with the USFWS if their action would jeopardize the continued existence of the tricolored bat, green floater or monarch butterfly.
 PHMSA's assessment is that the project would have no adverse impacts to state-listed species and would not cause more than minor adverse impacts to other biological resources in the project area.